outoflaksh/Plot-Based-Netflix-Recommendation/README.md

 ## Working

 First the dataset is cleaned.
-All the plot description texts are preprocessed: converting all to lowercase, removing punctuation, digits, stopwords and words are lemmatized.
+All the plot description texts are preprocessed: converting to lowercase, removing punctuation, digits, stopwords and words are lemmatized.

 Then, the description are appended to the director, cast, and genre listings so that all the keywords are obtained for each content type in one sentence.